Left Chevron

 Top 10 Lists

-Over-the-counter liquid medications can be found in practically every medicine cabinet.
+Over-the-counter (OTC) liquid medications can be found in practically every home.
 Surprisingly though, there’s not a standard way to measure liquid medicines doses.

-All too often we resort to measuring liquids with household measuring devices like teaspoons or tablespoons, but these can provide inaccurate dosing since they aren’t calibrated for medicines.
-There are also syringes, dosing cups, droppers, and other measuring devices and some measure using a metric scale (milliliter) while others display household measures.
-If you are taking liquid medicines or administering them to a child, consider the following safety strategies to prevent errors:
+All too often, people resort to measuring liquids with household measuring devices like teaspoons or tablespoons.
+These utensils can provide inaccurate dosing since they aren’t intended to measure doses of medicines.
+There are also syringes, dosing cups, droppers, and other measuring devices that may use a metric scale (milliliter) while others display household measures (teaspoon).
+These can also be inaccurate if the incorrect scale is used.

 1. Never use household measuring devices (teaspoons, etc.) to give liquid medicines.
-They are inaccurate and may deliver more or less than prescribed.
-Today’s OTC liquid medicines are almost always accompanied with their own measuring devices.
+They are inaccurate and may deliver more or less than the prescribed dose.
+Most OTC liquid medicines come with their own measuring device (dosing cup, syringe).

-2. Use only the device that comes with the over-the-counter (OTC) medicine, such as an oral syringe or a dosing cup.
-These are calibrated to match the specific product labelling.
+2. Use the device that comes with the OTC medicine.
+These are designed to match the specific dosing instructions listed on the product label.
 In the event a dosing device does not come with the product, ask a pharmacist to recommend one.

-3. When administering OTC liquids to a child, be sure to know the child’s current weight.
-To get the most the accurate dose, it’s best to dose according to weight, not age.
+3. When administering an OTC liquid medicine to a child, be sure to know the child’s current weight.
+Most medicine for children is based on their weight.
+To provide the most accurate dose, especially for liquid medicine, it’s best to dose according to their weight, not age.
 Tables are often present on the product label to help guide proper dosing by weight.
+If you are unsure ask the child's doctor or pharmacist.

-4. Never read container labels or measure liquid medicines in a dimly lit or dark room or when you are distracted.
+4. Turn on the lights to measure the dose.
+Never read container labels or measure liquid medicines in a dimly lit or dark room or when you are distracted.

-6. If using an oral syringe with a special ribbed adapter (shaped like a Christmas tree) that allows medication to be drawn directly from the bottle, be aware that this isn’t childproof.
-When using these products, always be sure to remove the adapter and replace the childproof cap after measuring the liquid.
-NEVER store the syringe attached to the bottle adapter.
+6. Using a syringe and bottle adaptor.
+A special ribbed adaptor (shaped like a Christmas tree) is available to make it easier to withdraw medicine directly from the bottle into an oral syringe.
+However, bottle adaptors are not child resistant.
+When using these products, always be sure to remove the adaptor and replace the child-resistant cap after measuring the liquid.
+NEVER store the syringe attached to the bottle adaptor.
 Fore more information on this visit here.

-7. After measuring liquid medicine, immediately replace the cap.
+7. Ensure child-resistant cap is in place.
+After measuring liquid medicine, immediately replace the cap.
 If small children either live in your home, or will be visiting, be sure child-resistant caps are always locked into place.

-8. Always be sure to wash the dosing device after giving the medicine.
+8. Clean the dosing device after each use.
+Always be sure to wash the dosing device after giving the medicine.
 If you fail to do so, bacteria can grow and cause contamination with any future use.

-9. It’s best to store both the medicine and dosing tool together.
+9. Keep the medicine and dosing device together.
+It’s best to store both the medicine and dosing tool together.
 An oral syringe can be rubber banded or a dosing cup can usually be placed over the cap.
 This way you will always have the correct measuring device on hand when you need it.
 Never use a device supplied with one medicine for a different medicine.
 This can lead to dosing errors.

-10. Always store adult and child preparations of liquid medicines in separate areas.
+10. Keep children's and adult's medicine separate.
+Always store adult and child liquid medicines in separate areas.
 This will decrease the chance of accidentally confusing the containers with one another.

 Click here for more liquid medication safety tips.